-Lisboa.
-I spent five amazing days in this gorgeous city and I fell in love with its people, culture, food, and landscape.
+Bem-vindo a Lisboa.
+I’ve now had two amazing visits in this gorgeous city and I immediately fell in love with its people, culture, food, and landscape.
 It quickly became one of my unexpected favorite cities in Europe.
-Here are some highlights of what I did during my stay to get you excited for a trip to this fascinating city.
+Here are some highlights of what I’ve done during my stays to get you excited for a trip to this fascinating city.

 Once the European hub of commerce between Africa, India, the Far East and Brazil, Lisbon is one of the oldest cities in the world and the oldest in Western Europe.
 Despite the devastating 1755 earthquake that destroyed 85% of the city, there are still many beautiful historical places to visit, including a couple of UNESCO World Heritage Sites.
 Lisbon is situated in the western Iberian Peninsula on the Atlantic Ocean and off the River Tagus.